Miss Nederland: Miss Nederland Organisation

 In 2009, Kim Kötter became the national director of the Netherlands.
 She competed at the Miss Universe 2002 in San Juan, Puerto Rico.
 Usually, the Miss Nederland titleholder will compete at both the Miss Universe and the Miss World pageant.
 In 2013, two winners were crowned as the Miss Netherlands Universe and Miss Netherlands World pageant to represent their country at the Miss Universe and Miss World pageants, respectively.
 In 2016, the Miss Nederland only had the Miss Universe franchise.
+In 2024, the Miss Nederland gave up the Miss Universe franchise and a new Miss Universe Netherlands pageant was established.

 Titleholders

 The magazine “Het Leven” (the Life) organised the first Miss Holland pageant.
 The winners of Miss Holland between 1929 and 1935 attended International Pageant of Pulchritude (Miss Universe) in Galveston, USA.
 Later from 1991 to 2008 the Miss Universe Nederland pageant was broadcast live on Veronica television.
 In 2009 Kim Kötter got also the right to send a girl to the Miss World pageant.
 She also took over the Miss Nederland franchise.
 Since that year Miss Nederland winner goes to Miss Universe pageant.